quicwg/base-drafts/draft-ietf-quic-recovery.md

 that single packet means that the sender needs to waiting for a PTO ({{pto}}) to recover, which can be much longer than a round-trip time.
-Sending a single ack-eliciting packet also increases the chances of incurring additional latency when a receiver delays its acknowledgement.
+Sending a single ack-eliciting packet also increases the chances of incurring additional latency when a receiver delays its acknowledgment.

 QUIC therefore recommends that the minimum congestion window be two packets.
 While this increases network load, it is considered safe, since the